yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/JavaScript_Questions.md

 <br/>

 :white_check_mark: 12.
 Explain What Is "this"?
-> - The this keyword evaluates to the value of the ThisBinding of the current execution context, the value of this is determined by how a function is called.
+> - The this keyword evaluates to the value of the ThisBinding of the current execution context, the `value of this is determined by how a function is called`.
 <br/>

 **Default Binding**